Key takeaways

 Ask what happens if a deadline slips

 Every project has risk.
-Good vendors are willing to talk about what happens when something goes wrong — a reviewer disappears, a key person gets sick, a late-breaking scope change lands.
-Vendors who insist nothing ever goes wrong either haven't been doing this long or aren't being straight with you.
+Good vendors are willing to talk about what happens when something goes wrong: a reviewer disappears, a key person gets sick, a late-breaking scope change lands.
+Vendors who insist nothing ever goes wrong either haven't been doing this long or are overselling.

 What a good engagement actually looks like